apnadkarni/blt/man/graph.rst

 *pathName* **axis limits** *axisName*

-  Returns a list of the minimum and maximum limits for *axisName*.
-The order of the list is \f(CWmin max\fR.
+  Returns a list of the minimum and maximum values for *axisName*.
+The minumum and maximum values are determined from all the elements that are mapped to *axisName*.

 *pathName* **axis names** ?\ *pattern* ... ?

-  Returns a list of axes matching zero or more patterns.
-If no *pattern* argument is give, the names of all axes are returned.
+  Returns the names of all the axes in the graph.
+If one or more *pattern* arguments are provided, then the name of any axis matching *pattern* will be returned. *Pattern* is a glob-style pattern.

-*pathName* **axis transform** \fIaxisName value\fR
+*pathName* **axis transform** *axisName* *value*

-  Transforms the coordinate *value* to a screen coordinate by mapping the it to *axisName*.
+  Transforms *value* to a screen coordinate by mapping the it to *axisName*.
 Returns the transformed screen coordinate.

 *pathName* **axis view** *axisName*